Developer Guide

 Other incorrect sort commands to try:

-,sort ascending ascending
+sort 121,sort ascending ascending

 Expected: Similar to previous.